Department of Biology

 BIO 4317.
 Interpretive Biology Programming and Design.

-In this course, students will explore the methods and principles used by the National Park Service, museums, environmental centers, and state park systems to interest a variety of audiences as well as interpret biology and natural environments effectively.
-Students will practice skills in both personal and non-personal interpretation by creating science outreach programs, interpretive literature, brochures, path waysides, and other interpretive media.
+This course will explore the principles and methods of interpretation and science communication used by the National Association for Interpretation, National Park Service, science museums, environmental centers, and state park systems to spark public interest and engagement in learning about natural environments and biology.
+This course will provide opportunities to practice biology communication skills in both personal and non-personal contexts by creating and leading science outreach programming, reading interpretive literature, and evaluating other interpretive media.
 Service-learning is an integral and mandatory part of this course.
-(WI) Prerequisite: [BIO 2410 or BIO 2411] and BIO 2450 with grades of "D" or better.
+Prerequisite: [BIO 2410 or BIO 2411 or BIO 4327 or BIO 4374] with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Writing Intensive